Fleshwounded/experience-tracker/README.md

 weed lsd noopept
 weed lsd noopept alcohol
 weed lsd dmt

+alcohol
+alcohol weed
+alcohol lsd
 ````

 So basically, every drug you have taken individually is on its own line.
 For drug combos, you write the drugs on the same line.
 Notice how this creates hierarchies of unique combos - because `weed lsd noopept` is a different experience from `weed lsd noopept alcohol`.
-Newlines are ignored.
+Empty lines are ignored.

-The main pitfall with this notation is duplicates, because `weed lsd` is the same experience as `lsd weed`.
-But the experience tracker can help you with this...
+The main pitfall of this notation is duplicates, because `weed lsd` is the same experience as `lsd weed`.
+But that is why the experience tracker has a good duplicate detector...

 ## 2. Use the experience tracker (`exp.hs`)